Boise State vs. San Jose State: Sportsbook promo codes, odds, spread, over/under - January 5

 Boise State vs. San Jose State: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - January 5

-In this article, you can take a look at the spread and odds across multiple sportsbooks for the Boise State vs. San Jose State matchup.
+In this article, you can see the spread and odds across multiple sportsbooks for the Boise State vs. San Jose State matchup.

 Boise State vs. San Jose State Game Info